How to Cross Stitch

 - An image of what the finished work will look like

 - How big it is in stitches.
-The square that includes 4 holes is considered 1 stitch (step 4 in the image above)
+The square that includes four holes is considered one stitch (step 4 in the image above)

 - How big it is in cm and inches

 2. Your fabric must be at least 10cm or 3 inches bigger than the measurements of the piece around (so 6 inches or 20cm extra total).
 This is because measurements are shown only for your stitched area.
 You need additional for framing and if you get your start mark wrong.
-The more you can afford to give room around your pattern the better.
+The more you can afford to give space around your pattern, the better.

-3. Your pattern then goes into the pattern itself.
-It is presented as a grid, with bold lines at each 10 stitch interval.
+3. Your pattern then goes into the design itself.
+It is presented as a grid, with bold lines at each ten stitch interval.
 On every page at the bottom left will be what is called a 'page map'.
 Each square represents an A4 page of the pattern.
 The greyed out square is the page you are on now.
 Please go through all the pages and look for the page that has on each side of the pattern a black triangle pointing in towards the pattern.
 The one with 4 represents the center of the pattern.
-Follow all 4 arrows in to the middle and mark, this is the absolute center of your pattern and where traditionally you should start stitching.
+Follow all four arrows into the middle and mark; this is the absolute center of your pattern and where traditionally you should start stitching.

 Every square on the pattern represents a potential stitch X. You will see where there are symbols in a square, this is a stitched area.
 The symbols each correspond to their own DMC color.

-Not every page will have stitching on it (exception to the rule being full coverage pieces).
-Don't be surprised when you have a page that has no symbols, but do not ignore it, you must include it to ensure you get your stitching on the right pages.
+Not every page will have stitching on it (the exception to the rule being full coverage pieces).
+Don't be surprised when you have a page that has no symbols, but do not ignore it; you must include it to ensure you get your stitching on the right pages.
 For blank pages, count across on your fabric the equivalent blanks on the pattern.

-5. You will have a floss usage summary called 'thread lengths'.
+5. You will have a floss usage summary called 'thread lengths.'
 The usage is done in meters, but if you want to measure floss usage in another unit, please use the excel sheet provided (instructions for use are on the file itself).
-The floss usage will be shown in stitches, backstitches, length in meters, backs and then total meters used.
-We calculate an extra 30% of floss into the calculation so you have enough.
+The floss usage will be shown in stitches, backstitches, length in meters, backs, and then total meters used.
+We calculate an extra 30% of floss into the calculation, so you have enough.
 Use this as your guide on how many skeins to buy.
-Skeins is the term used for one unit of floss.
+Skeins are the term used for one unit of floss.
 Each skein has 8 meters.

-6. Every pattern comes with an UXS FAQ to help further with guiding you through the pattern.
+6. Every pattern comes with a UXS FAQ to help further with guiding you through the pattern.

 All About Frames

-In the shopping list, was made mention of a number of different frames and ways to hold your fabric.
+In the shopping list, was made mention of several different frames and ways to hold your fabric.
 These are important.
-Whilst you can hold the fabric without any frame, it makes it hard to stitch and you might not get the right tension which leaves you with sloppy Xs.
+While you can handhold the fabric without any framework, it makes it hard to stitch, and you might not get the right tension, which leaves you with sloppy Xs.

-Hoops are a good beginners choice.
-They are simply to set up.
+Hoops are a good beginner's choice.
+They are simple to set up.
 Simply undo, place the bottom under your fabric, and then push the top over.
 Make sure your fabric is smooth without kinks, and then tighten the hoop.
 You are ready to stitch.
-You can stitch one handed, but putting your pattern page on the hoop at the same time can be problematic.
+You can stitch one-handed, but putting your pattern page on the hoop at the same time can be problematic.
 It also isn't a method you want to use if you have to move the hoop around, as I've found that if you have your hoop over already stitched areas, it can squash the stitches and fluff them.

-If you go with the hoop option, ensure you purchase one big enough to allow for stitching your project comfortably and keep in mind you don't want to be stitching too close to the edge, it can be fiddly when you're needle is against the wood and your fingers are trying to work up against a 'wall' so to speak.
+If you go with the hoop option, ensure you purchase one big enough to allow for stitching your project comfortably and consider that you don't want to be stitching too close to the edge.
+It can be fiddly when you're needle is against the wood, and your fingers are trying to work up against a 'wall' so to speak.

 Scroll frames are my method of choice.
-They carefully roll away stitched areas as you work protecting the fabric and project from getting dirty.
-You can attach these to lap frames or frame stands which mean you can stitch two handed and also generally are big enough that you can use an additional needle-minder to hold the pattern page on so you can see it more easily as you stitch.
+They carefully roll away stitched areas as you work, protecting the fabric and project from getting dirty.
+You can attach these to lap frames or frame stands, which means you can stitch two-handed and also generally are big enough that you can use an additional needle-minder to hold the pattern page on so you can see it more easily as you stitch.
 This is where the velcro comes in.
 I highly recommend removing the staples and fabric from the scroll frame and using velcro instead to attach it to the scroll frame.
 It is both time saving and gives you better tension on the project.

-Q-snaps have excellent tension, and look much like PVC piping.
-They cannot be rolled so are much like hoops in their rigidity.
+Q-snaps have excellent tension and look much like PVC piping.
+They cannot be rolled, so they are much like hoops in their rigidity.
 Many experienced stitchers go for a Q-snap or the scroll frame.

 Your Storage Choices